More Alabama nursing homes confirming positive COVID-19 cases

 South Haven Health and Rehabilitation confirmed two nursing assistants tested positive for the coronavirus.
 The residents that came into contact with them are also being tested.
-Aspire of West Alabama said a resident tested positive and has been hospitalized.
+Aspire of West Alabama said a resident tested also positive for the virus and has been hospitalized.

 “For us, prevention is the key.
-Once we suspect there are symptoms, we immediately go into action and arrange for testing, said John Matson, the communications director for the Alabama Nursing Home Association.
+Once we suspect there are symptoms, we immediately go into action and arrange for testing,” said John Matson, communications director for the Alabama Nursing Home Association.

 Matson said nursing homes are following all of the state and federal health department guidelines and they understand how difficult this is on families and staff.